Understanding Squatters: What They Are And How They Operate

 Protecting Your Property From Future Incidents Of Squatting

-One of the most pressing problems for Massachusetts homeowners and renters is protecting their properties from future squatting events.
-Squatting, also known as adverse possession, is when someone occupies a property without the owner’s permission for a set amount of time and then claims legal ownership.
+Protecting their homes from future squatting is one of the most important issues for Massachusetts homeowners and renters.
+Squatting, which is also called “adverse possession,” is when someone lives on someone else’s land without permission for a certain amount of time and then claims legal ownership.

 The Role Of Local Authorities In Handling Massachusett’s Squatter Cases